 Notes

-- Reheat: If you have an air fryer, that’s the way to go boos!
-It will crisp these babies back up perfectly.
-Heat at 350 until crispy and hot (about 4-5 minutes.
+- Reheating: If you have an air fryer, that’s the way to go boos!
+Heat at 350 until crispy and hot (about 4-5 minutes).
 You can also do this with an oven but crank the heat up to about 375 or 400 and bake for 10-15 turning halfway.
 I don’t recommend using a microwave.

 So good!
 Such a delicious way to enjoy okra.